-During the third quarter of 2012, the Company determined that it was not more likely than not that it would not meet the criteria to be treated as a regulated investment company and therefore the Company is currently taxable as a C corporation and subject to federal and state corporation income taxes.
-The GSVC Holdings, which are taxed as C corporations, are not consolidated into the Company for financial reporting and income tax filing purposes.
-These subsidiaries hold certain pass-through companies to preserve the Company's ability to qualify the RIC income source test beginning with its 2013 taxable year.
-The Company recorded no current income tax expense or benefit during the year ended December 31, 2012 since it had net operating loss carry-forwards from prior years and a net operating loss for the 2012 tax year.
+The Company and its wholly-owned subsidiaries are currently taxable as C Corporations and subject to federal and state corporate income taxes.
+These subsidiaries hold certain pass-through companies in connection with the Company's proposed qualification as a RIC beginning with its 2013 taxable year.
+Neither the Company nor its subsidiaries recorded a current income tax expense or benefit during the year ended December 31, 2013 since they had net operating loss and capital loss carryforwards from prior years and a net operating loss and a net capital loss for the 2013 tax year.